arsenicks/proxmox-intel-igpu-exporter/README.md

 ## Prometheus config
 Here's an example job configuration to add to your prometheus config file.

+Verify that you are able to access the exporter web page first, and your prometheus need to be able to access your pve node on the configured port..
 ```
   - job_name: pve_igpu_metrics # adjust job_name to fit your setup
     honor_timestamps: true